alexisrozhkov/dilated-self-attention/README.md

-                        Number of heads for multi-head self-attention (default: 3) --emb_dim EMB_DIM     Embedding dimensionality (default: 384) --device DEVICE       Device to put the model and input on (default: cuda:0)
+                        Number of heads for multi-head self-attention (default: 3) --emb_dim EMB_DIM     Embedding dimensionality (default: 384) --device DEVICE       Device to put the model and input on (default: cuda:0) --flash FLASH         Whether to use optimised self-attention implementation from flash-attn (default: 0)
 ```

 Example benchmark output (on Google Colab instance with T4 GPU):